ljstaib/cs506-finalProject/Deliverable-5/README.md

 	- "worldmap" contains GeoPandas data to create our immigration world map plot.

 ## Documents
-- Please see the "documents" folder for:
+- Please see the following files:
 	- A copy of our Final Project Presentation slides.
 		- "FinalProjectPresentation.pdf"
 	- A copy of our Final Report.